raymon-roos/apikachu/docs/collect/brainstorm_shazib-syed.md

 # Idea 1: Showcase of nutrition cards

-**Description:** Power Board - Discover Pokémon skills with rankings, comparisons and team suggestions.
+**Description:** A Power Board where you can explore Pokémon abilities in detail, complete with rankings, comparisons, and team suggestions.

 **Advantages:**
 - **Deep Exploration:** Detailed insight into Pokémon abilities.